Why Electronic Circuits Work the Way They Do

 After reading this article, I hope you feel less overwhelmed by electricity and magnetism.
 Learning about these concepts and understanding more about your physical world can help you better understand how your world works.

 If you feel like you don't fully understand these concepts yet, don't get discouraged.
 These aren't easy topics.
-If you ever get stuck on a problem, you can always use our interactive calculators to figure out the solution to a problem regarding one of these laws.
-If you want to get started with building circuits, check out our article on circuit tools and components for beginners.
+If you ever get stuck on a problem, you can always use the interactive tools to figure out the solution to a problem regarding one of these laws.
+If you want to get started with building circuits, check out my article on circuit tools and components for beginners.